What Every New Yorker Needs

 Can I Find Affordable Housing?

-time and persistence.
+and persistence.
 Here are various methods that you can try:

 Outside of "Core" Manhattan - Bear in mind that New York